robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Graham’s eyes flicked to me, surprised.

 “Well, yeah.
-He did.
-How did you know?”
+He did.”
 He turned back to Mara.
 “When I told him this morning to start looking for something else he looked like he was about to cry.
 He kept saying he needed the work, that he’d do anything.”

 I set the kettle down slowly.